L&Q charcoal textured image on content page header

 An overview of our history

-The L&Q Foundation was established in 2011 to bring together L&Q’s social and economic programmes, funding local projects to help improve people's lives and create opportunities in their communities.
+The L&Q Foundation was established in 2011 with the aim of bringing together all of L&Q’s social and economic activities into one place to have a bigger impact and increase our investment in communities.

-Since 2015, projects delivered through the L&Q Foundation have supported 2,661 people into paid employment and helped 2,734 sustain their tenancy, through access to financial support.
-More than 12,300 people have used Pound Advice, a service that helps people manage their debts.
+Since 2015, projects delivered through the L&Q Foundation have supported 3,984 people into paid employment and helped 4,246 sustain their tenancy, through access to financial support.
+More than 21,500 people have used Pound Advice, delivering £75m worth of financial gains for residents, through helping people manage their debts.

 The Foundation funds a huge spectrum of projects and we want to share some of our highlights.